Why is the music business full of royal titles – from the King of Rock’n’Roll to the Queen of Disco? Tony Barrell reports

 George Jones and Tammy Wynette were known as the President and First Lady of Country Music

 These titles have usually been minted by anonymous publicists or little-known writers, but have been accepted enthusiastically by the public, who like a bit of glitz, and by journalists, who are grateful for alternative names to save them from putting “Presley” or “Madonna” in every fourth sentence of their copy.
 But a long list of kings and queens would be unimaginative and boring, so other honorifics have been given to top artists as well.
 James Brown was dubbed the Godfather of Soul, Iggy Pop became the Godfather of Punk, while Nina Simone was the High Priestess of Soul, in spite of her distaste for musical pigeonholes.
+Cher is so divine that she is known as the Goddess of Pop.
 When George Jones and Tammy Wynette were married and lived in a big white house, they were known as the President and First Lady of Country.
 And one of the best titles went to the songwriter Willie Dixon from Mississippi, who was declared Poet Laureate of the Blues.

 Springsteen is the Boss – ranking only slightly higher than the Secretary or Filing Clerk